kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 ### §5.1   Applicability.

-\(a\) A certificate holder under part 119 of this chapter authorized to conduct operations in accordance with the requirements of part 121 of this chapter must have a Safety Management System that meets the requirements of this part and is acceptable to the Administrator by March 9, 2018.
+\(a\) A certificate holder under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md|part 119 of this chapter]] authorized to conduct operations in accordance with the requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] must have a Safety Management System that meets the requirements of this part and is acceptable to the Administrator by March 9, 2018.

 \(b\) A certificate holder must submit an implementation plan to the FAA Administrator for review no later than September 9, 2015.
 The implementation plan must be approved no later than March 9, 2016.